-- Underserved populations may be distinguished by crime type or by demographic characterizations. - These populations may require special consideration/services due to possibly being overlooked in the past or not having access to adequate services. - Under this funding priority, programs should look to develop and/or continue implementing programs that address underserved crime victim groups by providing an array of services.
+VOCA requires funding be allocated to projects serving "previously underserved populations of violent crime".
+Underserved populations may be distinguished by crime type or by demographic characterizations.
+These populations may require special consideration/services due to possibly being overlooked in the past or not having access to adequate services.
+Under this funding priority, programs should look to develop and/or continue implementing programs that address underserved crime victim groups by providing an array of direct services.
+Programs that can be replicated are of special interest.
+Proposals should describe services to a population that is defined by your community to be an underserved community.